-4.05.1 All parties to an election shall be responsible for full compliance with this Code, all college and campus policies relevant to election proceedings and all state and federal laws applicable to conduct within such proceedings.
-However, violation shall only be determined by the Commission upon finding of a.)
+4.05.1 Candidates cannot be under review by the Community College of Denver Office of Student Conduct the semester they are running for office.
+All parties to an election shall be responsible for full compliance with this Code, all college and campus policies relevant to election proceedings and all state and federal laws applicable to conduct within such proceedings.
+However, violation shall only be determined by the

+Commission upon finding of a.)
 Clear intent and/or b.)
 Failure to be aware of applicable rules.

 4.05.2 In the interest of free and open elections, except as necessary to the basic functioning of the election process, the Commission shall not regulate general standards of behavior of campaigners.
-Specifically, excepting violations as described herein, no campaigner may be punished for behavior generally regarded as inappropriate.
+Specifically, except as violations as described herein and in the Student Code of Conduct, no campaigner may be punished for behavior generally regarded as inappropriate.